HN-5

-The HN-5 (红缨-5 (红纓-5, Hóng Yīng-5, Red Tassel-5); NATO reporting name: CH-SA-3) is a family of first generation Chinese man-portable air-defense systems (MANPAD) based on Soviet technology.
+The HN-5 (红缨-5 (Hóng Yīng-Wǔ, Red Tassel-5); NATO reporting name: CH-SA-3) is a family of first generation Chinese man-portable air-defense systems (MANPAD) based on Soviet technology.
 The HN abbreviation is used to avoid confusion with the HY (Hai Ying, or Sea Eagle) series anti-ship missiles of the Silkworm missile family.
-The HN-5 series in Chinese hands has been phased out in front-line and first line reserve units by QW series MANPAD, but still being used by militia units.
+The HN-5 series was developed into HN-6 and QW-1 missiles.